-My hypothesis is that during the last several decades of the twelfth century, northern China, the Silk Road, and the Mongolian and Manchurian hinterlands served as a pressure cooker or laboratory where strategy, tactics, and military organization were perfected during a period of constant warfare.
-The Jin Chinese fought against the Song Chinese and sometimes against the Xixia or the Mongols, the Xixia fought against the Jin and the Mongols, the Mongols fought against the other two and with each other, and because these eastern peoples were busy with one another they put little pressure on the Karakitai farther west, who were able to concentrate on maintaining their hegemony in Western Turkestan.
+My hypothesis is that during the last several decades of the twelfth century, the area of northern and western China, Manchuria, and Mongolia served as a pressure cooker or laboratory where strategy, tactics, and military organization were perfected during a period of constant warfare.
+The Jin Chinese fought against the Song Chinese and sometimes against the Xixia or the Mongols, the Xixia fought against the Jin and the Mongols, the Mongols fought against the other two and among themselves, and because these eastern peoples were busy fighting one another, they put little pressure on the Qarakitai farther west, who were thus able to concentrate on maintaining their hegemony in Western Turkestan.

-During these decades of practice wars the states in this zone (and the non-state Mongols) hardened up and improved their discipline, organization and skills , so that when Genghis Khan finally united the steppe, subjugated the Xixia, neutralized the Jin, and absorbed a substantial part of the Jin armies into his own, he had essentially won the military championship of the toughest league in the world.
-When Genghis Khan gained control of this military high pressure zone, there was no one who could stop him, and every army he met from then until he fought the Mamluks in Egypt would be far inferior to his.
-Furthermore, once Genghis Khan controlled a plurality of the steppe, there was a snowball effect when most of the remaining steppe peoples semi-voluntarily joined him (the alternative being destruction).
+During these decades of practice wars, the states in this zone (and the non-state Mongols) hardened up, improving their discipline, organization and skills , so that when Genghis Khan finally united the steppe, subjugated the Xixia, neutralized the Jin, and absorbed substantial parts of the Jin armies, he had essentially won the military championship of the toughest league in the world, and every army he met from that time until he fought the Mamluks in Egypt would be far inferior to his.
+Furthermore, once he controlled a plurality of the steppe, there was a snowball effect as most of the remaining steppe peoples semi-voluntarily joined him (the alternative being destruction).

-Events support this conclusion: armies fleeing this zone in defeat were formidable when they reached the west.
-The founders of the Karakitai state, a defeated remnant of the Qitan forces, were able to establish themselves in Kyrgyzstan and became the dominant power in Central Asia.
-Later the Naiman Genghis Khan had defeated fled to the Karakitai, and while they did not conquer that state immediately, they became major players in the area and contributed significantly to the ultimate Karakitai downfall.
-Finally, after the Mongols destroyed the Khwarizmian army in Uzbekistan in 1220, the survivors fled to the Middle East, where they established a reputation for ferocity and in 1244 conquered Jerusalem for Islam.
+Events support this conclusion: defeated armies fleeing thishigh-pressure zone were formidable when they reached the west.
+The founders of the Qarakitai state, a defeated remnant of the Qitan forces, were able to establish themselves in Kyrgyzstan, becoming the dominant power in Central Asia.
+When the defeated Naiman fled to the Qarakitai, they immediately became major players in the area and eventually usurped the Karakitai throne.
+Finally, when the Mongols destroyed the Khwarizmian army in 1220, the survivors fled to the Middle East, where they established a reputation for ferocity and in 1244 conquered Jerusalem for Islam.

-The second Jin mistake was to alienate the allied peoples buffering them from the Mongols and their own non-Jurchen troops.
+The second Jin mistake was to alienate the allied peoples buffering them from the Mongols and their own troops.
 During every era the Chinese have used treaties, diplomacy, and tribute to gain the support of a few steppe and border peoples to use against the rest, but toward the end of the twelfth century the Jin adopted an unnecessarily harsh policy against their steppe allies.
-In 1196, because of a dispute over plunder, the Jin came into conflict with the Tatars, hereditary enemies of Genghis Qan’s Mongols who had defended the Jin for decades.
-(Ironically enough, Genghis Khan and his then-overlord Ong Qan aided the Jin in this fight and were awarded Chinese titles for this.).
-Jin harshness toward its allies continued, and when Genghis Khan united the nomads and attacked the Jin themselves about fifteen years later, many of the Jin’s allies and many non-Jurchen contingents in the Jin army switched to the Mongols.
+In 1196, because of a dispute over plunder, the Jin came into conflict with the Tatars, who had been in the Jin service for decades.
+Genghis Khan and his then-overlord Ong Qan aided the Jin in this fight, and for this they were awarded Chinese titles.
+Jin harshness toward its allies continued, and when Genghis Khan united the nomads and attacked the Jin themselves about fifteen years later, many of the Jin’s allies and many non-Jurchen contingents in the Jin army went ove to the Mongols.

 The founding of the horde

 Genghis Khan himself has to be one of the reasons for the Mongol success.
 When he unified the steppe by recruiting supporters and annihilating rivals, he was not gaining control of an existing political organization, but bringing a new one into being.
-(In this he resembles some of the classical founders described by Plutarch).
+(In this he resembles some of the classical founders described by Plutarch, and as far as that goes, Moses in the Old Testament).
 Steppe societies alternated between periods of unity and periods of fragmentation and constant feuding.
-Unity was normally achieved in response to a military threat or a military opportunity, and it required submission to a “Great Khan”.
-Each Great Khan give his own stamp to the horde he created, and in the case of Genghis Khan the process of creation has been documented in considerable detail.
+Unity was normally achieved in response to a military threat or a military opportunity, and the required submission of all to a “Great Khan”.
+Each Great Khan give his own stamp to the horde he created, and in the case of Genghis Khan this process of creation has been documented in considerable detail.

-Eight books in Persian, Chinese, and Mongol give us significant information about Genghis Khan’ career, and we actually know much more about him than we do about Alexander or Charlemagne.
-These sources are very good, and require only the same kinds of correction and and analysis that any primary source requires.
-The Secret History of the Mongols (the main source on the life of Genghis Khan, written in Mongol) is sometimes thought of as legendary. mythical, or poetic, but this is true only of about ten (or at most twenty) percent of the book.
-In these sources Genghis Khan is very seldom portrayed as a hero or as a bold warrior, but mostly as a charismatic leader of men, a great organizer, and a clever strategist.
-This book describes Genghis Khan’s political / military career and includes what amounts to an institutional history of Genghis Khan’s three-step organization of the Mongol army / state.
+Eight books in Persian, Chinese, and Mongol give us significant information about Genghis Khan’s career, and we actually know much more about him than we do about Alexander or Charlemagne.
+These sources are good ones and require only the same kinds of correction and and analysis that any primary source requires.
+The main Mongol source on the life of Genghis Khan, Secret History of the Mongols is sometimes thought to be legendary. mythical, or poetic, but this is true only of about a tenth of of the book.
+In all these sources Genghis Khan is not portrayed as a hero or as a bold warrior, but mostly as a charismatic leader of men, a great organizer, and a clever strategist.
+The Secret History describes Genghis Khan’s political / military career and includes what amounts to an institutional history of Genghis Khan’s three-step organization of the Mongol army / state.

 The Mongol horde was a centralized, rationalized, military-political organization obedient to Genghis Khan’s command.
-(Civilian Mongols were, in effect, an ancillary support group for the army).
-As he consolidated his power, he destroyed hostile tribal groups by killing their leadership and dispersing their common soldiers into military groups which were organized as a chain of command and ultimately obedient to him.
-Loyal tribal groups and their leaders were not harmed, but steps were taken to keep these tribes from becoming power centers which might become oppositional; Genghis Khan detribalized the Mongols and crippled or dispersed their clans.
+(Civilian Mongols were, in effect, a support group for the army).
+As he consolidated his power, he destroyed hostile tribal groups by killing their leadership and dispersing their common soldiers into military groups organized as a chain of command and obedient to him.
+Loyal tribal groups and their leaders were not harmed, but steps were taken to keep these tribes from becoming power centers which might become oppositional: Genghis Khan essentially detribalized the Mongols.
 As such founders do everywhere, he also established an elite corps loyal only to him.
 This guard corps was drawn from every part of the army and from various different tribes, and each member in it had precedence over any other member of the army, regardless of rank.